AbsurdePhoton/image-match-opencv/README.md

 # image-match-opencv
-## A nice GUI using Qt and OpenCV to perform images similarity matching from entire folders - several algorithms - optimized to be incredibly EFFICIENT and FAST
+## A nice GUI using Qt and OpenCV to perform images similarity matching from entire folders - several CUSTOM ALGORITHMS - optimized to be incredibly EFFICIENT and FAST
 ### v0 - 2022-12-0618

 ![Screenshot - Global](screenshots/match.jpg?raw=true)